-Conjunctions that join words or phrases: I need a pen and a pencil.
-I need a pen or a pencil.
-I need not a pen but a pencil.
-I need a pen as well as a pencil of good quality.
+Conjunctions that join words or phrases: I need a book and a pen.
+I need a book or a pen.
+I need not a book but a pen.
+I need a book as well as a pen of good quality.

 Types of Conjunctions in English

 Conjunctions in English that join the clauses are subdivided into two main classes –

 They are used to connect sentences, phrases or clauses of equal rank.
 Coordinating Conjunctions in English are of four types –

 - Cumulative – and, both….and, also, too, as well as, not only….but also, no less than

 - Alternative – or, either….or, neither….nor, otherwise, else

 - Adversative – but, still, yet, however, nevertheless, only, whereas,